B.C. Emergency Benefit for Workers

 - You lost your employment or self-employment income on or after March 15, 2020, and

-- You are eligible for the Canada Emergency Response Benefit (CERB), and
+- You are eligible for the Canada Emergency Response Benefit (CERB) for any payment period between March 15, 2020 and September 26, 2020, and

-- You have not repaid nor are you required to repay all of the CERB benefit
+- You have not repaid nor are you required to repay all of the CERB benefits

 - You lost your employment or self-employment income for at least 14 consecutive days that began between March 1, 2020 and March 14, 2020, and